Priyaadarshinik/Search-Algorithm/README.md

 ## Program:
 i)	#Use a linear search method to match the item in a list.
 ```
+'''
+Program for linear search method to match the item in a list
+Developed by:PRIYAADARSHINI.K
+RegisterNumber: 23000629
+'''
+def linearSearch(array,n,k):
+    # write your code for linear search
+    array.sort()
+    for i in range(n):
+        if array[i]==k:
+            return i
+    return -1
+array = eval(input())
+# sort the array
+k = eval(input()) # k-item to be seared for
+# get the length of array and store in the variable n
+n=len(array)
+result = linearSearch(array,n,k)# use the function for linear search
+# use if-else to print sorted array and "Element not found" if the item is not present in the list otherwise print sorted array and "Element found at index: ", result
+if result!=-1:
+    print(array,'\nElement found at index: ',result)
+else:
+    print(array,'\nElement not found')

 ```
 ii)	# Find the element in a list using Binary Search(Iterative Method).
 ```
+'''
+Program to find the element in a list using Binary Search(Iterative Method)..
+Developed by:PRIYAADARSHINI.K
+RegisterNumber: 23000629
+'''
+def binarySearchIter(array, k, low, high):
+    # Write your code here to find the middle value and check if the desired item is above or below the middle value
+    while low<=high:
+        mid=(high+low)//2
+        if array[mid]==k:
+            return mid+1
+        elif array[mid]<k:
+            low=mid+1
+        else:
+            high=mid-1
+    else:
+        return -1

+array = eval(input())
+# sort the array
+k = eval(input()) #k-item to be searched
+array.sort()
+low,high=0,len(array)-1

+# use the binary search function to find the item in the list
+result=binarySearchIter(array,k,low,high)
+# use if-else to print sorted array and "Element not found" if the item is not present in the list otherwise print sorted array and "Element found at index: ", result
+if result!=-1:
+    print(array)
+    print('Element found at index: ',result-1)
+else:
+    print(array)
+    print('Element not found')